captainzero93/Protect-Images-from-AI-PixelGuard/README.md

 ```

 ## License

+This project is available under a dual license:

-This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
-Please check the additional terms.
-See the [LICENSE](LICENSE) file for details.
+1. **Non-Commercial Use**: For non-commercial purposes, this project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+This allows for sharing and adaptation of the code for non-commercial purposes, with appropriate attribution.

+2. **Commercial Use**: Any commercial use, including but not limited to selling the code, using it in commercial products or services, or any revenue-generating activities, requires a separate commercial license.
+You must contact the project owner to discuss terms and potential payment.

+Please see the [LICENSE](LICENSE) file for full details on both licenses.

+For commercial licensing inquiries, please contact: joe.faulkner.0@gmail.com

+By using this project, you agree to abide by the terms of the appropriate license based on your intended use.